Tensor spin polarization induced by curved freeze-out hypersurface: Wigner Function and Spin Polarization at local equilibrium

 In the following, we demonstrate the calculation under the scenario that $ n_\m(x) = (1,\vec{0}) $.
 Making such an assumption will simplify our demonstration while keeping its generality.
 This is because both the Wigner operator and the element in the density operator are Lorentz covariant.
 Therefore, if $ n_\m(x) $ does not meet the criteria, one may calculate the Wigner function in a frame where $ n_\m(x) = (1,\vec{0}) $, then perform a Lorentz transformation to obtain the final result in the original global frame.

-Now let us consider the first order result.
+Now, let us consider the first-order result.
 To avoid repetition, we only exhibit the calculation of the first part of \eq{exp-O1}, the part induced by the energy-momentum tensor, that is